skip to main content

 We also use laboratory tests for Biochemical Oxygen Demand (BOD) which is usually monitored for compliance with resource consents, rather than the state of the environment.
 This measures the impact of organic material (e.g. slurry, silage, sewage, milk, etc) on macroinvertebrates and fish.
 In polluted conditions, bacterial populations can grow so large that oxygen is removed from the water.

-Algae in Rivers and Lakes
+Algae in rivers and lakes

 Most algae in rivers and lakes is harmless – it might be messy and slimy and sometimes smelly when water levels drop, but will not cause you health problems.